Ketbome/git-contributions-importer/README.md

 ## 🎯 Purpose

+Many developers have contributions scattered across:

+- 🏢 Private work repositories (company projects, client work)
+- 🔒 Personal private projects (side projects, experiments)
+- 🌐 Other platforms (GitLab, Bitbucket, Azure DevOps)
+- 💼 Freelance projects (private client repos)
+- 🏠 Self-hosted Git servers

-Many developers work on private repositories (company projects, client work, etc.) where their contributions aren't visible on their public GitHub profile.
-This script solves that problem by creating a mirror repository with timestamped commits that reflect your actual work activity.
+All these contributions are **invisible** on your public GitHub profile.
+This script solves that problem by creating a mirror repository with timestamped commits that reflect your actual coding activity across all your repositories.

 ## ✨ Features

+- 🔄 Works with **any Git repository** (GitHub, GitLab, Bitbucket, Azure DevOps, self-hosted)
-- 🔄 Scans multiple local git repositories
+- 📂 Scans multiple local git repositories at once
 - 📅 Preserves original commit dates and times
 - 👤 Uses your personal identity (name and email) for commits
-- 🎯 Optional filtering by work email address
+- 🎯 Optional filtering by email address (work, personal, etc.)
 - 📆 Optional filtering by start date (only recent commits)
-- 📊 Generates statistics and summary
+- 📊 Generates detailed statistics and summary
 - 🚀 Automatically pushes to GitHub
 - ⚡ Handles large commit histories efficiently
+- 🔒 100% safe - no code is copied, only timestamps

 ## 🚀 Quick Start